16 Great Persian Recipes

 9. Persian Ayran Recipe

-This Persian food recipe is a refreshing yogurt-based drink made by blending yogurt with water and a touch of salt.
+This Persian recipe is a refreshing yogurt-based drink made by blending yogurt with water and a touch of salt.
 The result is a smooth, slightly tangy beverage with a light and airy texture.
 The drink is often served chilled, making it an excellent companion to rich and flavorful Persian meals.
 It is simple to prepare, requiring only a few ingredients, but the key to achieving the perfect consistency is blending the yogurt thoroughly until it becomes frothy and well-aerated.

 10. Persian Kuku Sabzi Recipe